alchernyavskiy/GroundHog/README.md

 denoted by the gear icon.
 In addition, intermediate tensor dimensions are indicated (batchsize is denoted as bs).

 ![Architecture](https://github.com/alchernyavskiy/GroundHog/blob/main/architecture.png?raw=true)

+### Dataset

+The dataset is collected from Reddit and can be downloaded from https://huggingface.co/datasets/alexchern5757/groundhog_reddit.
+It contains dialogues along with the corresponding grounding and linguistic annotations: discourse (dialogue acts), AMR and sentiment.

 ### Citation